pytheons/sanic-adapters/README.md

 - Add support for Class Based Websockets
 - Add support for Class Based Middlewares
 - More Refactors and Simplifications with optimization
-- Add support for `sanic-motor` and move to Data Mapper Pattern based on @dataclass decorator
+- Add support for `sanic-motor` and move to Data Mapper Pattern based on @dataclass decorator and Domain Driven Design Mapping